 Hey guys, it’s been a while since I’ve shared build plans, I know.
 I was just telling Mike that I really wanted to get in the shop and build something with my hands.
 Life just gets so busy, but it’s such an amazing stress reliever.

 Knowing we were going to be working on his office space, which also doubles as our guest space and a play room, I decided to make a side table to go next to the murphy bed.
 But with a twist!
 A cat twist, obviously.
 It also doubles as a cat house.
 Or cave, really.

-Oh, and I also put together a nifty video at the end of the post where you can watch me build the entire thing.
+I also put together a nifty video for my indoor cat house plans.
+You can watch me build the entire thing.
 So without further blabbing…

 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)

 - 4×8 sheet of 3/4″ birch PureBond plywood (there were be leftovers, I only used about a half sheet)

 - Pocket hole bit and 1 1/4″ pocket hole screws

 - Beacon Adhesives Timber-Grip glue

 - 6″ hole saw and appropriate bit (the same kind marketed for making corn hole boards!)

 - Tack cloth (or regular cloth if you’re feeling lazy)